Contemplation is a state of awareness. It was and is practiced by Christian monks and nuns but also in Buddhism. It is related with meditation.

 Buddhism is not a religion.
 Religions teach that “God” is outside their self, and Buddhism learns people to experience God, the Divine, in the Self.
 God is inside all people.
 Not somewhere else.
 The journey of the inward path (yoga) leads to these experiences.

 Contemplation as a normal inner need in an evolutionary process to support the process

 Because contemplation also exists in religions, as mysticism, I am sure that contemplation is a natural part of the inward path, during our personal evolutionary life processes, within evolution.
 This must be the reason that contemplation also exists in religions, because even if priests, monks, nuns, imams, high priests live a religious life, they stay human and evolution, the human nature and supernatural, cannot be stopped by not even the most wonderful religion that suppresses all human emotions and earthly longings.

 Also here the film Samsara creates a wonderful insight.
 Also for Christians, also for Muslims, also for Jews.
-The full film here is unfortunately not available in HD.
+The teachings are universal.

 Christian saints, contemplation and evolutionary processes